Nemin32/Nemin32.github.io/_drafts/fanfic.md

 Many doubted the existence of him, considering it nothing more than a tool for scheming factory owners who wanted to cash in on insurance.
-All doubts were dispelled, however, when the revolution swung into full-force, lead by no one else but the demon that terrorized the civilized world.
+All doubts were dispelled, however, when the revolution swung into full-force; lead by no one else but the demon that terrorized the civilized world.
 Soon there was no paper or newscast that wasn't plastered full of the scars that now laid in front of Peg.